A Brief History of U.S. Foreign Aid

 Where and why the United States gives foreign aid has changed over time.

-The average American thinks that 28 percent of the federal budget goes toward foreign aid.
-The truth: foreign aid makes up only 1 percent of the U.S. budget.
+According to opinion polls, many Americans believe about one quarter of the federal budget goes toward foreign aid.
+But the truth is foreign aid makes up less than 1 percent of the U.S. budget.

-Americans not only overestimate foreign aid spending, they also aren’t entirely sure what foreign aid is.
-A 2013 survey found that, even though about half of Americans think the foreign aid budget should be cut back, as many as 82 percent support foreign aid when asked about its specific programs or goals.
+These overestimations may reflect a misunderstanding of foreign aid in general.
+For example, a 2013 survey found that, even though about half of Americans think the foreign aid budget should be cut back, as many as 82 percent support foreign aid when asked about its specific programs or goals.

 So what is foreign aid?

 Foreign aid is the money, services, or physical goods that a country sends to another to help it in some way.
 Foreign aid might support the recipient country’s economic growth, strengthen its social programs, respond to a crisis, or improve its defense capabilities.
 For example, during a health crisis, a country might send money to fund local hospitals, services in the form of doctors to administer medication, and goods in the form of those medicines themselves.
-(A country doesn’t need to be poor to receive aid—the United States regularly gives aid to developed economies such as Israel.)
+(A country doesn’t need to be poor to receive aid—the United States regularly gives aid to countries with relatively high gross domestic products [GDPs] such as Israel.)

 Foreign aid typically falls into four general categories: